RyanL1997/nexus-opensearch-catalog/docs/sop-integration-setup-internal.md

 ## Materialized View (MV) Creation

 Materialized Views (MVs) play a critical role in optimizing query performance by pre-aggregating data into a format ready for analysis.
-The key principle is ensuring that the `SELECT` section of the MV query aligns precisely with the actual table columns.
+Whether you're using an **OpenSearch S3 setup** (where you create the table yourself) or a **Log Group setup** (where tables are pre-existing), the key principle is ensuring that the SELECT section of the MV query aligns precisely with the actual table columns.

 ### MV Creation Query